alibaba/hooks/docs/guide/upgrade.en-US.md

 - Added error retry ability.
 - Added `onBefore` and `onFinally` life cycles.
 - All options support dynamic changes.
-- In debounce/throttling mode, `runAsync` can return current Promise.
+- In debounce/throttle mode, `runAsync` can return current Promise.
-- Debounce/throttling mode supports more parameters.
+- Debounce/throttle mode supports more options.
 - Only successful request data will be cached.

 ## Support SSR

 ahooks v3 fully supports SSR, and related documents can be found in "[React Hooks & SSR](/guide/blog/ssr)".

-## Hooks of dom support dynamic target
+## Hooks of DOM support dynamic target

-Hooks of dom support dynamic target, and related documents can be found in "[Hooks of dom specification](/guide/dom)".
+Hooks of DOM support dynamic target, and related documents can be found in "[Hooks of DOM specification](/guide/dom)".

 ## Avoid closure problems